Mike Bost: Early life and career

 Bost was raised Baptist and graduated from Murphysboro High School.
 He attended a firefighter academy program offered by the University of Illinois, later becoming a firefighter.
-Bost did not complete a college degree.
+Because the firefighter program isn't a college-level degree, he is one of two current Representatives to not have attended a college program leading to a college degree (the other being Lauren Boebert).
 He served in the United States Marine Corps from 1979 to 1982.

 Bost ran his family's trucking business for ten years.
 Since 1989, he and his wife Tracy have owned and operated White House Salon in Murphysboro.

 Bost was a member of the Jackson County Board from 1984 to 1988, the treasurer of Murphysboro Township from 1989 to 1992, and trustee of Murphysboro Township from 1993 to 1995, until his election to the Illinois House of Representatives.

 Illinois State Legislature

 Bost was first elected to the Illinois House of Representatives in November 1994, having lost his first campaign in 1992.
 In his 1994 campaign against incumbent Gerald Hawkins, he was endorsed by the Chicago Tribune.

 During the 2008 Republican Party presidential primaries, Bost worked on former U.S. Senator Fred Thompson's presidential campaign, serving as a congressional district chair for Illinois's 12th congressional district.

 In May 2012, members of the Illinois House were given just 20 minutes to review and vote on a 200-page pension overhaul bill that had been revised at the last minute.
-Displeased with the situation, Bost exploded on the House floor, saying, "These damn bills that come out of here all the damn time...at the last second and I've got to try figure out how to vote for my people!...Enough!
+Bost expressed his anger on the House floor, saying, "These damn bills that come out of here all the damn time...come out here at the last second, and I've got to try figure out how to vote for my people!...Enough!
 I feel like somebody trying to be released from Egypt!
 Let my people go!"
 An opponent ran ads focusing on Bost's anger, but many voters, according to NPR, "see his fury as well-placed."
-Bost's rant earned him the runner-up spot on CNN's list of "Best Celebrity Flip-Outs of All-Time".
+His rant was the runner-up spot on CNN's list of "Best Celebrity Flip-Outs of All-Time".
 He joked about his inclusion on the list, saying "I thought I was going to be No. 1", and later said he had been "angry at how legislators pushed a bill through and how Governor Pat Quinn was running Illinois."

 In November 2013, Bost presented fellow U.S. Marine Archibald Mosley with Illinois House Resolution 706 for his lifetime accomplishments, including being among the first African-Americans to serve in the Marines.
-The presentation was part of a NAACP program.
+The presentation was part of an NAACP program.

 After the 2014 elections, Bost resigned early from the House to take office in Congress.
 He was succeeded by Terri Bryant.